Kevin M. Esvelt: Biosecurity work

 In the wake of his controversial work on gene drive technology, and the failures of existing public health structures to adequately respond to the COVID-19 pandemic, Esvelt has become more active in biosecurity research.
 He argues that action must be taken soon, given that many researchers are able to construct or reconstruct deadly viruses in the lab, and there are few robust safeguards protecting humanity against accidental or deliberate release of these bioweapons.
 He envisions a three-tiered security system: early detection using a Nucleic Acid Observatory, advanced preparation (involving stockpiling broad-spectrum medicines and better PPE), and better coordination between scientists, organizations, and countries.
 Esvelt is also involved in SecureDNA, a technology to screen all synthetic DNA sequence orders to prevent actors from obtaining dangerous genes (e.g., from a deadly virus).

 Media appearances

 To raise awareness about biosecurity issues and recruit interested scientists, Esvelt has made a number of appearances on-screen and in podcasts.

 Esvelt appears in the Netflix series Unnatural Selection, where he discusses his efforts to conduct gene drives and the response of the local people who would be affected.

-He has also presented his biodefense program at a number of conferences.
+He has also discussed biosecurity and presented his biodefense programs at a number of conferences and podcasts.

-Esvelt has appeared in several podcasts discussing biosecurity and his biodefense program.